velexi-research/LSMLIB/pylsmlib/README.rst

 Requirements
 ============

-The main requirements are working version of LSMLIB_ and Numpy_.
+The main requirements are working versions of LSMLIB_ and Numpy_.
 Cython_ should not be a requirement as the generated ``*.c`` files are included with the distribution.
 See `requirements.txt`_ for specific versions of dependencies used to run this package on the